Edith1715/Trinity-De-novo-Transcriptome-Assembly-/Trinity-De-novo-Transcriptome-Assembly-Workshop.md

 ## Extracting differentially expressed transcripts and generating heatmaps

+Now let's perform the following operations from within the edgeR/ directory.
+Enter the edgeR/ dir like so:

+     % cd edgeR/

 Extract those differentially expressed (DE) transcripts that are at least 4-fold differentially expressed at a significance of <= 0.001 in any of the pairwise sample comparisons: